A Suitable Hierarchical Framework with Arbitrary Task Dimensions under Unilateral Constraints for physical Human Robot Interaction: Simulation and experiments

 \section{Simulation and experiments}

-This section compares state-of-the-art methods with the DCTS and demonstrates the problematic of solving a QP problem that does not minimize the "acceleration energy".
+This section compares state-of-the-art methods with the DCTS and demonstrates the problem of solving a QP problem that does not minimize the "acceleration energy".
 Simulations and experiments demonstrate the advantages of the proposed framework.
 The tests are performed on a KUKA LBR iiwa ($n = 7$).
-The values of the limits using in simulations and experiments are shown in table \ref{tab:limFeas}.
+The values of the limits used in simulations and experiments are shown in table \ref{tab:limFeas}.